The Process

 State lawmakers then authorized the city to present a 0.5% sales tax to Roseville voters this November to fund up to $76.9 million for these projects.

-Leading up to the election in November, city leaders and staff will continue to engage residents and gather community input through surveys, public meetings, and other opportunities regarding the plan, needs, and priorities for both the new Maintenance Operations Center and License & Passport Center.
+Leading up to the election in November, city leaders and staff will continue to engage residents and gather community input through surveys, public meetings, and other opportunities regarding the plan, needs, and priorities for both the new Public Works and Parks Operations Facility and License and Passport Center.

 Learn more about the cost.